MicrosoftDocs/azure-aks-docs/articles/aks/azure-app-configuration-quickstart.md

 ms.date: 10/10/2024
 ---

-# Configure workload with Azure App Configuration in Azure Kubernetes Service
+# Build ConfigMap from Azure App Configuration to configure workload in Azure Kubernetes Service (AKS)

+Typically, ConfigMap is usd to configure workloads in AKS.
+[Azure App Configuration](/azure/azure-app-configuration/overview) provides a service to centrally manage application settings and feature flags.
+Following this tutorial, you will learn how to source the configuration data from Azure App Configuration into a ConfigMap and use it to configure your workload in AKS.

 ## Prerequisites

-* An App Configuration store.
-[Create a store](/azure/azure-app-configuration/quickstart-azure-app-configuration-create#create-an-app-configuration-store).
 * An Azure Kubernetes Service (AKS) cluster.
 [Create an AKS cluster](/azure/aks/tutorial-kubernetes-deploy-cluster#create-a-kubernetes-cluster).
 * A running workload in Azure Kubernetes Service (AKS) cluster.
-If you don't have one, you can [create an demo application running in AKS](/azure/azure-app-configuration/quickstart-azure-kubernetes-service#create-an-application-running-in-aks).
+If you don't have one, you can [create a demo application running in AKS](/azure/azure-app-configuration/quickstart-azure-kubernetes-service#create-an-application-running-in-aks).

-## Configure workload with Azure App Configuration

-### Create a service connection to App Configuration store
+## Create a service connection to App Configuration store

 Create a service connection between your AKS cluster and your App Configuration store using Microsoft Entra Workload Identity.